robstarbuck/documents/cv/index.md

 - Bristol, BS5
 - https://robstarbuck.uk

 **Frontend focussed developer and designer**.
-With a background in design, I have a good eye for what works on a site.
-I'd fit in best with a small team.
-I'm experienced with React, Next.js, Apollo GraphQL, Typescript, JS, CSS, UX Development and Graphics Suites.
-I'm currently developing using web-components built with lit.dev.
+With a background in design, I have a good eye for what works.
+Expansive experience of libs and frameworks including Lit, React and Angular with Typescript, CSS et al. along with UX Development and Graphics Suites.
+I'm a firm believer in "using the platform".

 # Experience

 ## [Rippl](https://rippl.work/) - Incentives Platform
 ### Frontend Developer
-#### July 2022 - Present, Remote
+#### July 2022 - Februrary 2024, Remote

 **UI development with web-components built in lit.dev**.
-Building a bespoke component librxxary and implementing those components accross Rippl sites and with the help of a brilliant team.
-Working with native web-components has posed some challenges with a shift away from callbacks to event driven interactions.
+Building a bespoke component library and implementing those components accross Rippl sites and with the help of a brilliant team.
+Later joining a separate team working on modernising an AngularJS project.

 ## [Polecat](https://polecat.com/) - Reputation Management
 ### Frontend Developer